-The Eightmile River Wild & Scenic Coordinating Committee initiated a stream sampling program in the summer of 2014 and conducted a second sampling in the summers of 2015 and 2016.
+The Eightmile River Wild & Scenic Coordinating Committee initiated a stream sampling program in the summer of 2014 and has continued conducting sampling in the summers of 2015, 2016, 2017, 2018, and 2019.
 The purpose of multi-year sampling is to establish baseline data for future comparisons.
 Collected data will be used to ascertain seasonal ranges and long-term trends.
 Summer represents a particularly stressful time for stream inhabitants.
 Higher water temperature with lower stream flow can result in lower dissolved oxygen levels.
-Additionally summer rain events can be intense, elevating stream temperatures and depositing whatever pollutants picked in stormwater runoff.
+Additionally, summer rain events can be intense, elevating stream temperatures and depositing whatever pollutants are picked up in stormwater runoff.
 Understanding baseline conditions allows us to set realistic goals to protect the river system.